IEEE-NITK/fingerprint-recognition-on-fpga/README.md

-# Fingerprint Recognition on FPGA
+# Security Module for a simple RISC processor